adam-avison/LumberJack/README.md

 ### Task version
 #### macOS
 1. Download the Mac Version tar file above.
-2. Untar with `tar xvf LumberJackTask_MacVersion.tar` and `cd` into the resultant directory.
+2. Untar with `tar xvf LumberJackTask_MacVersion.tar` and `cd` into the resultant `LumberJackTask_MacVersion/` directory.
-3. `cd` again into the Functions/ directory.
+3. `cd` again into the `Functions/` directory.
 You will need to set the parameter auPath in the scripts calcFuncs.py (line 5) and measFuncs.py (line 13) to the location of the CASA analysis utilities on your machine.
 Analysis Utils can be downloaded from: https://casaguides.nrao.edu/index.php/Analysis_Utilities
-4. Start your local version of CASA (should be 5.6+, not yet tested in 5.7 or 6.x).
+4. `cd ../` back to `LumberJackTask_MacVersion` and start your local version of CASA (should be 5.6+, not yet tested in 5.7 or 6.x).
 5. At the CASA prompt:
 ```python
 CASA <1>: !buildmytasks